hangulde/Springboard/README.md

 # Springboard
-This is the file about documents about Springboard Data Science Career Track.
+This is the file about Springboard Data Science Career Track Programm's document.